jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 #### L0, L1, L2 regularization

+Large W tends to overfit, and large W seems just to cancel the effect of each other.
 L2 regularization add the norm to the regularization cost of a cost function.

 $$
 J = \text{data cost} + \lambda \cdot ||W||